Well-being activities to practice during confinement.

 “ Generation XX ”.

-Their benefits are numerous:
+Their benefits turn out to be numerous:

 - Keep children away from screens